Holiday Pleasures book 1

 He stared at her hand on his, feeling burned by her cool fingers.
-It was a whisper of a touch, but his skin prickled under it anyway.
+It was a whisper of a touch, but his skin prickled under it.

 But she was talking to him.
 What was she saying?
 He mentally shook himself to pay attention, trying to ignore the fingers holding his.

-Her innocent words acted on James like a slap across the face.
+Her innocent words acted on James like a slap.

 He feared that was too true.

-He had to remember he was here to arrange a swift marriage with Louisa, not to banter with…who was this young woman, anyway?
-She was obviously a member of the family, but she looked nothing like his tall, elegant fiancée.
+He had to remember he was here to arrange a swift marriage with Louisa, not to banter with . . . who was this young woman?
+She was obviously a member of the family, but she looked nothing like his tall, elegant betrothed.

 “I’m sure we will,” he replied at last.
 His voice came out stiff and formal.
-The stuffy tone disgusted him, but he needed to place some distance between them.
+The stuffy tone displeased him, but he needed to place some distance between them.

 “Who am I?” she repeated.
 “Why, have we really been sitting here these minutes and I never said?
 Oh, my lord, you must think I’m the rudest person you ever met.”

-“Rude company…” She gave a sigh of pure envy.
+“Rude company . . .”
+She gave a sigh of pure envy.
 “You’re so lucky.
-Anyway, I’m Julia, Louisa’s sister.”
+I’m Julia, Louisa’s sister.”

-“Then you are lucky too,” he replied automatically.
+“Then you are lucky, too,” he replied.
 He was still confused, though.
-How had his dark-haired fiancée wound up with this tiny blond slip of a sister?
+How had his dark-haired future bride wound up with this tiny blond slip of a sister?

 James restrained a smile as her cheerful words bubbled over him.
 “Yes, one elder sister,” he answered when Julia finally wound down.
 “Gloria, the dowager Viscountess Roseborough.”

 Ah, Gloria.
-The smile dropped from his face, and he chose his next words carefully.
+His smile dropped, and he chose his next words carefully.
 Gloria’s troubles had already been laid out before the entire ton, but they might not yet have made it to the Oliver household in the country.

-“My sister is rather a…well, a serious-minded person, and very conscious of propriety.
+“My sister is a serious-minded person, and very conscious of propriety.
 But then, her life has not been easy of late.”

-He berated himself for saying too much and averted the subject.
+Had he already said too much?
+He turned the subject.
 “Still, I can vouch from my own family experience that being related to someone need not make you close, and I’m sure the reverse is true, too.”